Johor Bahru–Singapore Rapid Transit System: Woodlands North station

 On 26 November 2020, the construction contract of Woodlands North RTS station in Singapore was awarded to Penta-Ocean Construction Co Ltd valued at S$932.8 million (US$675.94 million) by the Land Transport Authority (LTA).
 The contract also includes the construction of the tunnels and the Customs, Immigration, and Quarantine (CIQ) building.
 Its construction began on 22 January 2021 in a groundbreaking ceremony attended by Singapore's transport minister Ong Ye Kung.
 The second contract to construct tunnels and viaducts was awarded on 29 January 2021 by LTA to China Communications Construction Company Limited (Singapore branch) at a value of S$180 million (US$135.24 million).
+The station's structural work was completed in September 2026.